goncvlo/Ranking/README.md

 **1. Candidate Generation**

 To evaluate the 1st phase, a baseline is set to compare the candidates from each heuristic/model (e.g. hottest items, collaborative filtering, ...).
-The baseline is based on item popularity - number of times an item was rated.
-Here, the goal is to evaluate if all the relevant items were found and if the candidates are actually relevant.
+The goal is to evaluate if all the relevant items were found and if the candidates are actually relevant.
+The baseline candidates are most popular items.

    - For each user, it is retrieved the top-10 most popular items which weren't rated by the user.
    - Evaluate recall, precision and hit rate on validation (VS) and test (TS) sets.